zizisoft/gitlock/architecture.md

 base64-bGpnbHNqIGdramxzZCBmamxnYSBqc29mIGlqYW93O2VqZm87cyBocmZncHM4ZXV0MHdwNHU1dDA5cHdldXJncHNldXJmb3BzdWp3ZW9mcnUzOXc0cndvb3A4IHUzcjhwcTh1MjAzOXVycW9wMzR1cmVvaXNyO2dzZDtoZmcgbHNqZmw7c2psZmtqIHNsZmtnamxzamZvaXNldWZvM3N1NHQ7aW9zZXJqZztpc2VyaiBnZjtpc2ZpbGdqcztsaXIgamY=
 ```

 This way, we migrate from SHA-256 to SHA3-256.
-Later, even if the old hash algorithm is broken, the proof chain is still valid.
+Later, even if the old hash algorithm is broken, the old info is still valid.
 Note that we should do the migration before the old hash algorithm is completely broken.